OmneBonum/dsu/_posts/2020-07-08-the-fundamental-unit.md

 Which brings up a good point.
 We don't just want those 500 people to have access to a glorified complaint box.
 We want them to be able to make decisions.
 They need to be able to engage in discussion and deliberation, bounce ideas off each other, etc.  And the House needs to do the same thing, so given its size, it divides itself up into committees and sub-committees, in order to distribute the work and, at least in theory, make decision-making more efficient.

-So, if we were to do the same--divide up our 500 into committees and sub-comittees--we would dived our 500 into ten groups of 50, and then, each group of fifty would become a sub-committee of five.
+So, if we were to do the same--divide up our 500 into committees and sub-comittees--we would divide our 500 into ten groups of 50, and then, each group of fifty would become a sub-committee of five.

 Five is a pretty small number.
 We could make larger sub-committees.
 But, we wouldn't want to make them too large.
 We might want to put a maximum cap of about 20 people in any given subcommittee.